bebbo/example.library/README.md

 ## library modes
-this example provides a library base which shares the data to all openers.
-A variant which provides a library base per opener: TBD.
+this example provides a library base which shares the data to all openers. if you need a variant which provides a library base per opener: #define MULTIBASE.